Val Plumwood: Crocodile attack

 The experience gave Plumwood a glimpse of the world "from the outside", a world that was indifferent to her and would continue without her: "an unrecognisably bleak order" – "As my own narrative and the larger story were ripped apart, I glimpsed a shockingly indifferent world in which I had no more significance than any other edible being.
-The thought, This can't be happening to me, I'm a human being.
+The thought This can't be happening to me, I'm a human being.
 I am more than just food! was one component of my terminal incredulity.
 It was a shocking reduction, from a complex human being to a mere piece of meat.
 Reflection has persuaded me that not just humans but any creature can make the same claim to be more than just food.
 We are edible, but we are also much more than edible."
 She argued that our anthropocentric view, the "individual justice universe", is disconnected from reality:

 [I]n the individual justice universe the individual subject's universe is like the person-as-the-walled-moated-castle-town.
 It is under constant siege and desperately, obsessively seeking to keep the body—this body made out of food—away from others and retain it for ourselves alone.
 Of course we know the walled-moated castle will fall in the end but we try to hold off the siege as long as possible while seeking always more and better siege-resisting technology that will enable us to remain self-enclosed.

 In the individual/justice universe you own the energy volume of your body absolutely and spend much of that energy defending it frantically against all comers.
 Any attempt by others at sharing is regarded as an outrage, an injustice, that must be resisted to the hilt (consider our reaction to the overfamiliar gatecrashers at our high-class feast—mosquitoes, leeches, ticks.
 These outrage our proprietary sensibilities).
 In the other, Heraclitean universe, being in your body is more like having a volume out from the library, a volume subject to more or less instant recall by other borrowers—who rewrite the whole story when they get it.

+Val Plumwood Memorial Lecture Series in Australia

+The Val Plumwood Memorial Lectures Series is biennial series of lectures that mark the contribution of Plumwood to the field of animal studies.
+The lecture series has consisted of the following speakers: